 However, when it starts to stunt our performance and ideas we need to immediately take action to stop it.
 The thing about feeling like an outcast is that you will do whatever it takes to fit in, to adapt to the people around you as well as the situation.

 Now, this is completely acceptable, as discussed previously this is known as mental flexibility.
-However, like most things everything is good up to a certain limit and exceeding this limit will just turn you into a mindless robot that follows people around like a puppy dog.
-Agreeing to people’s ideas and dismissing your own just to fit in and that is absolutely and horrendously wrong.
+However, like most things, everything is good up to a certain limit, and exceeding this limit will just turn you into a mindless robot that follows people around like a puppy dog.
+Agreeing to people’s ideas and dismissing your own just to fit in and is absolutely and horrendously wrong.